Hours of Operation: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 A key feature of the cemetery is the co-location of the Glennville Veterans Service Office in the Administration Building and Visitor Center.
 This office provides assistance to veterans and their families with applications for veterans benefits and claims.
 The office provides service to veterans and their families in Bryan, Liberty, Long, Tattnall, and Wayne counties.

-In 2015, GVMC–Glennville hosted its annual Memorial Day ceremony to honor veterans who paid the ultimate sacrifice in service of our country.
+In 2016, GVMC–Glennville hosted its annual Memorial Day ceremony to honor veterans who paid the ultimate sacrifice in service of our country.
 The ceremony was held in conjunction with the Glennville American Legion post and the Glennville Veterans of Foreign Wars post.
-Colonel Mike A. Calvin, Commander of Fort Stewart’s 87th Combat Sustainment Support Battalion, 3rd Sustainment Brigade, was the guest speaker for the ceremony.
+Lieutenant Colonel Michael R. Biankowski, Commander of Fort Stewart’s 9th Engineer Battalion, was the guest speaker for the ceremony.
 He took the opportunity to inform the crowd of the importance of Memorial Day as a time to honor today’s soldiers as well as soldiers of the past who have all sacrificed.
 Also, Cemetery Director Ernie Cowart welcomed the crowd to the cemetery, as over 250 people attended the ceremony during a beautiful spring day.

 For Memorial Day and Veterans Day, Boy Scout Troop 929 placed U.S. flags at the grave sites of the veterans interred in the cemetery.
-In December, the Bonaventure Children of the American Revolution Society sponsored a Wreaths Across America ceremony to place wreaths at all the interment sites in the cemetery.
+In December, the Bonaventure Children of the American Revolution Society, along with the Glennville Faith Riders, sponsored a Wreaths Across America ceremony to place wreaths at all the interment sites in the cemetery.
 The Air Force JROTC of Effingham County High School took part in the ceremony and provided the color guard.
 Stephanie Lawless, director of the Toombs County High School Band, performed “Taps.”
 A crowd of over 300 people attended the ceremony and then helped place wreaths at the graves.